-The Data Synchronization service supports synchronizing data between extensive heterogeneous data sources, helping data developers with the following tasks:
+EnOS™ Data Synchronization service supports the synchronizing of data between extensive heterogeneous data sources, helping data developers with the following tasks.

-- Synchronizing data: Synchronizing structured data from external source databases to the Hive Library in EnOS and from the EnOS Hive database to external target databases.
+- Synchronizing data: Synchronizing structured data from external source databases to the Hive Library in EnOS and from EnOS Hive to external target databases.

-A data synchronization workflow is a specific type of workflow.
-The essence of a data synchronization workflow is a workflow with a single data-integration type of task.
+A data synchronization workflow is a specific type of workflow and its essence lies in that it is a workflow that contains a single data synchronization task, as shown in the figure below.

 The typical scenarios of data synchronization are as follows.